Frequentative

-In grammar, a frequentative form (abbreviated freq or fr) of a word is one that indicates repeated action but is not to be confused with iterative aspect.
+In grammar, a frequentative form (abbreviated freq or fr) of a word indicates repeated action but is not to be confused with iterative aspect.
 The frequentative form can be considered a separate but not completely independent word called a frequentative.
 The frequentative is no longer productive in English, unlike in some language groups, such as Finno-Ugric, Balto-Slavic, and Turkic.

 English

 English has -le and -er as frequentative suffixes.
 Some frequentative verbs surviving in English, and their parent verbs are listed below.
 Additionally, some frequentative verbs are formed by reduplication of a monosyllable (e.g., coo-cooing, cf. Latin murmur).
 Frequentative nouns are often formed by combining two different vowel grades of the same word (as in teeter-totter, pitter-patter, chitchat.)

 Finnish

 In Finnish, a frequentative verb signifies a single action repeated, "around the place" both spatially and temporally.
 The complete translation would be "go — around aimlessly".
 There is a large array of different frequentatives, indicated by lexical agglutinative markers.
 In general, one frequentative is -:i-, and another -ele-, but it is almost always combined with something else.
 Some forms: